MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-threat-protection.md

 ### Motivations for implementing threat protection and XDR

-The motivations for reducing business damage from a breach are straightforward, but different parts of your organization have different incentives for doing this work.
+The motivations for implementing threat protection and XDR are straightforward, but different parts of your organization have different incentives for doing this work.
 The following table summarizes some of these motivations.

 | Area | Motivations |
 | --- | --- |